Selecting a language will automatically trigger the translation of the page content.

 The salary taken into account is called reference salary.
 It shall be determined by taking into account, according to the most advantageous formula:

-• or the monthly average of the last 12 months preceding the dismissal,
+• This is the monthly average of the last 12 months prior to termination of employment

 Please note